• About Us

 ● 40% of freshwater mussels are at risk in the Thames River

-Rondeau Bay is home to four additional SAR not found within the Thames River.
 Mussels and fish are an important part of a healthy ecosystem and are of significant importance to humans.
 Fish provide us with a food source and recreational activities, while mussels are an important part of keeping our waters clean by removing pollutants.
 Many of the fish and mussel species in the Lower Thames Valley Conservation Authority’s (LTVCA) watershed are at risk due to habitat loss/degradation; sediment, nutrient and contaminant loading and invasive species.
-As a landowner, you can help to reduce these threats and the LTVCA is here to help.

 The following flyers contain information about keeping soil, nutrients and contaminants from entering the water in order to improve aquatic species at risk habitat.
 Funding opportunities and technical expertise is available to develop and implement these projects.

-Find out more about grants available for landowners HERE.
+Find out more about grants available for landowners here.

 Contact the Stewardship Team for inquires and to find out which grant works for you.